Seeking to Belong: Whose voices are valued in our communities?

 Our University of the Streets Café public conversations are much like any you’d have with friends or family around a dinner table, except with more people, more points of view, and slightly more structure.
 Conversations are hosted by a volunteer moderator who is there to welcome everyone and keep things on track.
 To get things started, there’s a guest, or sometimes two, who get the ball rolling by sharing their ideas, experiences and questions.
 After that, it's all up to the participants.

-Our society is made up of a broad range of individuals from cultures and origins that have in turn contributed to their beliefs and values.
+Our world is made up of a broad range of individuals from cultures and origins that have in turn contributed their beliefs and values to our social construct.
 Yet, this diversity is not necessarily reflected in the spaces where decisions are made on our collective behalf.
-As a result, it can appear as if the overarching narrative that informs of individual experience of the world disproportionately values the perspective of a privileged few.
+As a result, it can appear as if the overarching narrative that informs individual experience of the world disproportionately values the perspective of a privileged few.
 This public conversation will look at the voices that are heard in our communities and the strategies which the rest of us need to employ in order to reach recognition.
 What are the limitations of our expressed commitments to multiculturalism?
-In what ways can privileged power holders act in solidarity?
-How can we benefit from access to a broader range of experiences?
+In what ways can privileged power holders demonstrate a commitment to acting in solidarity?
+How can we benefit from the active integration of a broader range of experiences?

 Lucas Mesquita is a 3rd-year political science student at Concordia University and is involved in various departments, mainly as social coordinator at the International Students Office, Concordia University and mentor at Concordia Student Success Centre.
 Originally from Brazil, he moved to Canada in 2010 to study nursing in the Cégep de Sherbrooke.
 After graduating, he moved to Montreal where he got involved with a language exchange NGO (Mundo Lingo), before retaking his studies in 2015.